-Hyphal system monomitic; hyphae thin-walled, $2-3 \mu m$ wide, with clamps, densely parallel in the aculeal trama, projecting in the aculeal apex, such projecting hyphae as a rule strongly encrusted and may look like differentiated cystidia; beside the crystalline encrustation also many non-crystalline grains in the texture which dissolve and in young basidiocarps turn red in KOH.
+Hyphal system monomitic; hyphae thin-walled, 2-3 $\mu$ m wide, with clamps, densely parallel in the aculeal trama, projecting in the aculeal apex, such projecting hyphae as a rule strongly encrusted and may look like differentiated cystidia; beside the crystalline encrustation also many non-crystalline grains in the texture which dissolve and in young basidiocarps turn red in KOH.

-Cystidia $30-40 \times 4-5 \mu m$, thin-walled, needle-like cystidiols in the hymenium, projecting beyond the basidia, and cystidialike, encrusted hyphae in the apical part of the aculei.
+Cystidia $30-40 \ge 4-5 \mu m$ , thin-walled, needle-like cystidiols in the hymenium, projecting beyond the basidia, and cystidia-like, encrusted hyphae in the apical part of the aculei.